SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ------------------

 Protocols don't actually implement any functionality themselves.
+Nonetheless,
-Nonetheless, any protocol you create will become a fully-fledged type for use in your code.
+you can use protocols as a fully-fledged types in your code.

-Because it's a type,
+Using a protocol as a type is sometimes called an :newTerm:`existential type`, which comes from the phrase
+"there exists a type *T* such that *T* conforms to the protocol".

-you can use a protocol in many places where other types are allowed, including:
+You can use a protocol in many places where other types are allowed, including:

 * As a parameter type or return type in a function, method, or initializer
 * As the type of a constant, variable, or property